 - Synopsis of research/term papers

-As you can see there is a wide range of things that you can include in your portfolio, these and many more examples of what you can include are in our Career Handbook (see page 46 if you have the hard copy).
+As you can see there is a wide range of things that you can include in your portfolio, these and many more examples of what you can include are on our office website.

 Now that you have the information on what you can add, how should you organize it?
 As one of the top 10 skills employers seek in job candidates, organization is very important in a portfolio.
-In our handbook there are two ways of organization highlighted.
-One is subject ordered and the other is skill or knowledge order.
-Subject ordered is where you organize the portfolio by school subjects, or by the job/project (e.g. independent study, lab experience or internship).
+Two possible ways to organize your portfolio are: by subject order and by skill or knowledge order.
+Subject ordered is where you organize the portfolio by school subjects, or by the job/project (e.g. independent study, lab experience, or internship).
 Skill or knowledge order is where you match projects and activities to your skills and knowledge, you can tailor this to match the job description to help you choose what to include in your portfolio.

 There are two ways you can present your portfolio, digital or hard copy.
 For a digital copy, you can have it as a DVD, on the internet, or just on your laptop.
 You should pick a unified theme and make it easy to understand with the most important information represented and with as little a number of clicks or slides as possible.
 For a hard copy, you should have it neat and organized in a three-ringed binder and should be approximately 10-20 pages.
 A table of contents should be included and makes sure everything is error free and grammatically correct.